• Skip to primary navigation

 To cook patties in a pan:

 1. Heat a large pan over medium heat.
-Add 1-2 tbsp avocado oil.
+Add 1-2 tablespoon avocado oil.

 2. Let brown, keeping an eye on the patties so they don't burn.
 You want them to be golden brown and crispy.
 This should take 5 minutes per side.
 Flip once the bottoms have browned and repeat on the other side.